cis-ds/course-site/content/notes/importing-data/index.md

 ## `arrow`

-The `arrow` package implements a binary file format called `featehr` that is cross-compatible with many different programming languages:
+The `arrow` package implements a binary file format called `feather` that is cross-compatible with many different programming languages:

 ```r